NaguitSirAngel/Gamer-Lobby-COMP-3123/README.md

 # Convenience for the Professors
 Everything was done except for the following:
+- Vanilla Login Authentication (a tab for Admin was created instead)
 - Login Authorization with JWT Token
 - Image upload and display